sofiandrade/sofiandrade.github.io/index.markdown

 <p>

 <p>
-Most recently, she worked as a reporter with <a href=https://www.whowhatwhy.org/author/sofia-andrade> WhoWhatWhy </a>, where she covered Florida politics and election integrity leading up to the 2020 election.
+Most recently, she worked as a reporter with <a href=https://www.whowhatwhy.org/author/sofia-andrade>WhoWhatWhy</a>, where she covered Florida politics and election integrity leading up to the 2020 election.
 She also serves as a staff writer at the Harvard Crimson, the Harvard Political Review, and Pure Nowhere Magazine.
 </p>